Evolution of swarming behavior is shaped by how predators attack: Artificial Predation

 where $A_{\rm{density}}$ is the number of prey within 30 virtual meters of the target prey, including the target prey itself.
 For example, if the predator attacks a prey with 4 other prey nearby ($A_{\rm{density}}$ = 5), it has a 20\% chance of successfully capturing the prey.
 As a consequence of this mechanism, the prey experience density-dependent predation.

-Figure~\ref{fig:sdc-artificial-selection-dds} demonstrates the effect of density-dependent predation on the previous artificial selection experiments.
-Just as before, when predators did not preferentially attack prey on the outside of the group, as in the random attack experiment (light grey triangles with a full line), selfish herd behavior took much longer to evolve.
-In contrast, when the predators followed a random walk (dark grey circles with a dashed line) or always attacked from the outside of the group (black squares with a dotted line), the prey experiencing density-dependent predation again quickly evolved selfish herd behavior.
+Figure~\ref{fig:sdc-artificial-selection-dds} demonstrates the effect of density-dependent predation on the previous artificial predation experiments.
+Just as before, when predators did not preferentially attack prey on the outside of the group, as in the random attack experiment (light grey triangles), swarming behavior took much longer to evolve.
+In contrast, when the predators followed a random walk (dark grey circles) or always attacked from the outside of the group (black squares), the prey experiencing density-dependent predation again quickly evolved swarming behavior.
 The most noticeable effect of density-dependent predation is on the random attack treatment, where the swarm density measurement at generation 5,000 increased from 11.19$\pm$2.58 (mean $\pm$ two standard errors) to 17.61$\pm$2.72, indicating significantly stronger selection for swarming.